-Technically, my first post was published on August 28, 2014, close to two-years-ago now.
+Technically, my first post was published on August 28, 2014, close to three-years-ago now.
 My first post was only the beginning of my ‘existence’ as a blogger.
-My ‘real’ more thanexisting as a blogger, began when I joined Writing 101 in September 2015.
+My ‘real’ more than existing as a blogger, began when I joined Writing 101 in September 2015.
 For me, this course offered by WordPress, somehow signaled the ‘rebirth’ of my A Reading Writer blog.

 “My ‘real’ more than existing as a blogger, began when I joined Writing 101 in September 2015.
 For me, this course offered by WordPress, somehow signaled the ‘rebirth’ of my A Reading Writer blog.” – Rosema Gonzales

 3. What Does Your Writing and Poetry Mean to You?
 Why Do You Write and Where Do You Find Your Inspiration and Motivation?